-If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the end arrow icon, to the right of the Trashcan.

-To cancel the current show completely, click the red button to the right again.
-A pop-up window will ask you to confirm the cancellation, as this action cannot be undone.
+If you have a long schedule displayed, and you wish to skip to the currently playing item, click the button with the Down arrow icon, to the right of the Trashcan.
+To cancel the current show, click the Eject button, which is to the right again.
+A pop-up window will ask you to confirm the cancellation.

-Items which are no longer available have an exclamation mark icon in the second column.
-This may happen for media files which were part of previous shows, and were removed from Airtime's Library (main storage or watched folders) subsequently.
-Items which are included in forthcoming shows cannot be removed from the Library via the Airtime interface.
+Files which are no longer available have an exclamation mark icon in the second column.
+This may happen for files which were part of previous shows, and were removed from Airtime's main storage or watched folders subsequently.
+Files which are included in forthcoming shows cannot be removed from the library through the Airtime administration interface.